An LSJ news poll shows only 1.6% of women feel safe everywhere in Lincoln, while 49% don’t feel safe anywhere.

 Brooke Lawrence, 21, has been experiencing harassment since she moved to Lincoln to study.

-Since then, she has felt unsafe whenever she leaves her home, having been approached by a man who went back to his friends and said, “That’s her”.
+Since then, she has felt unsafe in the city, having been approached by a man who returned to his friends and said, “that’s her”.

 “To start with it didn’t really sink in, as you hear and read about all of these stories all the time,” she said.